Zhengde Emperor Zhu Houzhao — A Controversial Monarch with Deviant Behaviors and Exceptional Achievements

 He also tried to ask for local specialties from governors, however, he never got angry when most of them refused to tribute.

-On his way back, he accidentally fell into a lake when he was fishing; he then got sick and passed away soon, when he was only 30 years old.
+On his way back, Zhengde Emperor accidentally fell into a lake when he was fishing; he then got sick and passed away soon, when he was only 30 years old.

-Zhengde Emperor was a strong person who was excellent at martial art and military training; therefore, the lethal sickness after just a falling aroused many suspiciousness.
+Zhengde Emperor was a strong person who was excellent at martial art and military training; therefore, the lethal sickness after just a falling aroused much suspiciousness.

-But no one could exactly tell what actually caused his death.
+But no one could exactly tell what caused his death.

 He had no sons, so his cousin Zhu Houcong was then supported to be the next emperor of the Ming Empire.

-Zhu Houzhao, the Zhengde Emperor, was documented quite controversial in the history of China.
+Zhengde Emperor Zhu Houzhao was documented quite controversial in the history of China.

 Some thought he was ridiculous and unbelievable, because of his extremely deviant behaviors.

-Moreover, even many imperial censors were sometimes being quite disrespectful and critical, Zhengde Emperor barely got angry; he usually could stay reasonable and kind, and would just smile and let go.
+Moreover, when many imperial censors were being quite disrespectful and critical, Zhengde Emperor barely got angry, and always stayed reasonable, kind, and cool.

-Based on Zhu Houzhao's deviance and colorful life experiences, probably he had never cared what people would say or write about him at all.
+Based on his extraordinary and colorful life experiences, probably Zhengde Emperor had never cared what people would say or write about him at all.